-The Group incurred capital expenditure on tangible fixed assets during the year amounting to £9.9m, compared to a prior year figure of £7.4m.
-Expenditure in 2022-23 included £3.2m to complete the major refurbishment of catering facilities which opened in February 2023, £2.5m on work to convert buildings on the West side of the College site into a new Porters' Lodge and administration building, £0.7m on refurbishments of existing student accommodation, £1.2m on planning and design for a new post-graduate accommodation campus to be constructed close to the College ready for occupation in 2025, and further investment in IT infrastructure.
+The Group incurred capital expenditure on tangible fixed assets during the year amounting to £10.1m, compared to a prior year figure of £9.9m.
+Expenditure in 2023-24 included £1.9m to complete the conversion of buildings on the West side of the College site into a new Porters' Lodge and administration building, £3.3m on major refurbishments of existing student accommodation, £2m on planning and design for a new post-graduate accommodation campus to be constructed close to the College ready for occupation in 2027, and further investment in IT infrastructure.